simpleviewinc/jsvalidator/README.md

     * `name` - `string` - The name of the key.
 Not required for the root level schema.
     * `type` - `string` - The type of the key.
 If the data in that key is not the valid type, it will return invalid.
     * `required` - `boolean` - Whether the key is required.
 If key is undefined, it will return invalid.
     * `default` - `any` or `function` - The default value to use when the key is undefined, or will execute a function to fill it in.
-When using a function, it wil have access to the keys in the passed in data as well.
+See the section on defaulting values for more information.
     * `class` - `class` - Any un-initialized `function` to be used when doing `type : "class"`.
 Equivalent to `foo instanceof class`.
     * `schema` - `object` or `array` - For objects, use an array to define the schema (because it is the keys of the object).
 For arrays, use an object to define the schema (because it is the schema checked against each item in the array).
     * `allowExtraKeys` - `boolean` - default `true` - When validating object, this will allow extra keys not declared in the schema to remain in the object.
 If `false` then it will be considered invalid if a non-declared key is in the object being validated.